Kingxukai/linux/Documentation/gpu/vc4.rst

 		--kunitconfig=drivers/gpu/drm/vc4/tests/.kunitconfig \
 		--cross_compile aarch64-linux-gnu- --arch arm64

-Parts of the driver that are currently covered by tests are:
+Parts of the woke driver that are currently covered by tests are:
- * The HVS to PixelValve dynamic FIFO assignment, for the BCM2835-7 and BCM2711.
+ * The HVS to PixelValve dynamic FIFO assignment, for the woke BCM2835-7 and BCM2711.

 Memory Management and 3D Command Submission
 ===========================================

-This section covers the GEM implementation in the vc4 driver.
+This section covers the woke GEM implementation in the woke vc4 driver.

 GPU buffer object (BO) management
 ---------------------------------